DataCorrupted/peter-site/content/post/homeward.md

 I was instantly amused.
 I've seen such stupid words in forms in China thousands of times.
-They brag about our government with their arrogance and ignorant yet provides no reason, no proof.
+They would brag about our government with their arrogance and ignorant having no reason, no proof.
-Normally I would think people who say this are brainwashed by Communists and I would ignore whatever they have to say about our government.
+Normally I would think people who say this are brainwashed by Communists and ignore whatever they have to say about our government.
-Yet it was the first time to hear it from an old white man and there is no way he get brainwashed too.
+Yet it was the first time to hear it from an old white man and I thought there is no way he get brainwashed too.

 So I asked, "Why do you think so."